lordslair/untappd-map/README.md

 ### Which script does what ?

-I added multiples test scripts as I was coding this to help me, ant test almost every function independantly They are located in /test/ folder
+I added multiples test scripts as I was coding this to help me, ant test almost every function independantly.

+They are located in /test/ folder.

 ```
 ├── data                              |  Map template and results